 Is there a way to apply for SSI before my anticipated release from foster care?

-Disabled or blind youth receiving Title IV-E federal foster care benefits usually cannot become eligible for supplemental security income (SSI) until foster care payments have stopped.
+Disabled or blind youth receiving Title IV-E federal foster care benefits usually cannot become eligible for Supplemental Security Income (SSI) until foster care payments have stopped.
 Eligibility for foster care payments in most States ends at age 18 attainment.
-SSA may accept an SSI application from a youth up to 90 days before his or her foster care eligibility will end due to age.
+SSA may accept an SSI application from a youth up to 180 days before his or her foster care eligibility will end due to age.

 What are the requirements for filing an SSI application?

 A disabled youth transitioning out of foster care may file an SSI application if he or she:

 FOR MORE INFORMATION, CALL 1–800–772–1213 (TTY 1–800–325–0778),